If your crying and/or laughing doesn’t match how you feel,

 Get tips for talking to your healthcare provider about your symptoms so you can start the conversation about PBA.

-Neurologists, psychiatrists, internists, neuropsychiatrists, and physiatrists are types of healthcare providers who may be able to help identify PBA symptoms and diagnose properly.
+Neurologists, psychiatrists, internists, neuropsychiatrists, and physiatrists are types of healthcare providers who may be able to help identify symptoms and properly diagnose PBA.

 Supporting someone with PBA